Jeroenvanwely/FACT/README.md

 #### 1) Anaconda

-Create the Anaconda environment named FACT2021 by running ```conda env create -f FACT_environment.yml ``` Subsequently, use ```conda activate FACT2021 ``` to activate the environment with the prerequisites for running the code.
+Create the Anaconda environment named FACT2021 by running: ```conda env create -f FACT_environment.yml ``` Subsequently, use: ```conda activate FACT2021 ``` to activate the environment with the installed prerequisites for running the code.

 #### 2) Pip